 What Must the Written Notice Include?

 Judges will evaluate whether the transition is made in good faith and whether the proposed schedule preserves the child’s relationship with both parents.
+The Court will also consider how the child benefits from the move and whether those benefits outweigh the drawbacks of the move.

 What Happens If the Other Parent Does Not Object?